rynxr/BFWindow/README.md

       2. The result is automatically collected into `mibench_summary`.

 ## Results
-  The results of paper `BFWindow: Speculatively Checking of Data Property Consistency against Buffer Overflow Attacks` are located in mibench/res.
+  The results of paper `BFWindow: Speculatively Checking of Data Property Consistency against Buffer Overflow Attacks` are located in src/mibench/run.
+The result report is src/mibench/run/mibench_summary and the visual diagram is src/mibench/run/BFWindow_Results.xlsx.
+Please refer the src/mibench/README for more details.

 ## References
   1. CIL: https://github.com/cil-project/